 You can place an order to buy securities in your trading account by following the instructions below.

-- Next to the magnifying glass icon at the top of the page, type in the name or the symbol of the security you'd like to buy
+- In the Search name or symbol field at the top of the page, type in the name of the stock or ETF you'd like to buy

-- Select the security you'd like to buy
+- Select the stock or ETF you'd like to buy from the list

-- Choose an order type from the dropdown menu
+- Under Buy on the right side, select an Order type from the menu

 - Sign into the Wealthsimple app on your mobile device

-- Tap the Discover tab (Search icon) at the bottom of the screen
+- Tap the Discover (magnifying glass) tab at the bottom of the screen

 - Type in the name of the stock or ETF you'd like to buy in the search bar and select it from the list